yzeroy/kalico/docs/Config_Reference.md

 #current_change_dwell_time:
 #   The amount of time (in seconds) to wait after changing homing current.
 #   The default is 0.5 seconds.
-sense_resistor:
+#sense_resistor:
 #   The resistance (in ohms) of the driver sense resistor.
 This parameter
-#   must be provided.
-Common values are 0.110 ohms for most TMC2209 drivers
+#   must be provided when `driver_model` is not set.
+Common values are 0.110 ohms
-#   and 0.075 ohms for TMC5160 drivers.
-Check your stepper driver documentation
+#   for most TMC2209 drivers and 0.075 ohms for TMC5160 drivers.
+Check your
-#   or board schematic to confirm the correct value.
+#   stepper driver documentation or board schematic to confirm the correct value.
 #idle_current_percent: 100
 #   The percentage of the run_current the stepper driver will be
 #   lowered to when the idle timeout expires (you need to set up the